 There have been some changes to health and social care services as a result of COVID-19.
 Aberdeenshire health and social care partnership have updated their website with information about these changes.
 To contact AHSCP please either email aberdeenshireHSCP@aberdeenshire.gov.uk or phone the social work department on 03456 08 12 06.

 NHS Inform are regularly updating their website with the latest guidance and information to keep you safe during the COVID-19 outbreak.
-This website includes details about making a plan for your care during the pandemic, information about how to care for a fever or cough and resources for your mental wellbeing.
+This website includes details about making a plan for your care during the pandemic, information about how to care for a fever or cough and resources for your mental well being.
 You can access this information here.
-NHS Grampian have created a COVID-19 resources page specific to the Grampian area, please click here to be redirected to their website.
+NHS Grampian has created a COVID-19 resources page specific to the Grampian area, please click here to be redirected to their website.

 Infection Prevention and Control